 Our tips for visiting the fairytale Plitvice Lakes National Park

-The best choice is to rent a car and self-drive to Plitvice that is only 120 km from Zagreb and 240 km from Split.
+The best way to reach Plitvice National Park is to rent a car upon your arrival at the airport; the Park is only 120 km from Zagreb and 230 km from Split.

 It’s a circular walk, 3500 mt long and it takes pretty much less than 2 hours.
-The trail starts from the Entrance 1 and covers waterfalls and lakes in Lower Lakes part of the Park.
+The trail starts from the Entrance 1 and covers waterfalls and lakes into the Lower Lakes area of the Park.

-It’s an easy walk, where you will see Veliki Slap (Great Waterfall), Sastavci and Milanovacki Falls while walking along the canyon of Novakovića Brod Lake, Kaluđerovac, Gavanovac and Milanovac Lakes.
+It’s an easy walk, where you will see Veliki Slap (Great Waterfall), Sastavci and Milanovacki Falls, and Novakovića Brod Lake, Kaluđerovac Lake, Gavanovac Lake and Milanovac Lake.

 It’s a circular walk, 4 km long and it takes 3-4 hours.
 The trail includes a boat ride on the Kozjak Lake and the shuttle train to go back at the Entrance 1.